 TAVR PARTNER3 trial for low-risk, severe aortic valve stenosis

 Our center has participated in the PARTNER trial since its inception, which is studying the safety and effectiveness of placing a new valve device through a catheter rather than open surgery.
-Dartmouth-Hitchcock is one of just 50 centers currently offering enrollment in the PARTNER3 trial for those with severe aortic stenosis at low operative risk.
+We are one of just 50 centers currently offering enrollment in the PARTNER3 trial for those with severe aortic stenosis at low operative risk.

 TMVR (Transcatheter Mitral Valve Repair) with MitraClip®